Overview of South Dakota Retirement Tax Friendliness

 If you’re considering a relocation for your retirement and you’re concerned about taxes, South Dakota may be a good choice.
 The state’s tax system is among the most retiree-friendly in the country.
-It has no income tax, relatively low sales taxes, moderate property taxes and no estate or inheritance tax.
+It has no income tax, relatively low sales taxes, high property taxes and no estate or inheritance taxes.

 Is South Dakota tax-friendly for retirees?

-Yes.
-In fact, South Dakota is among the most tax-friendly states in the country for retirees.
-There is no state income tax in South Dakota.
-This means Social Security, pensions and other forms of retirement income are all tax-free.
-Additionally, sales taxes are quite low and property taxes are moderate but can be offset for low-income seniors.
+South Dakota is among the most tax-friendly states in the country for retirees.
+There is no state income tax here, which means Social Security, pensions and other forms of retirement income are all devoid of taxes.
+Additionally, sales taxes are fairly cheap.

 Is Social Security taxable in South Dakota?

 Social Security is not taxed at the state level in South Dakota.
 In fact, South Dakota has no income tax whatsoever.
 That means it does not tax any forms of income: Social Security, wages, investment income and so on.

 Are other forms of retirement income taxable in South Dakota?